NT-proB-type Natriuretic Peptide (BNP) blood test

 What do the results mean?

-The results help your doctor determine if you have heart failure.
-If you have heart failure, the test helps your doctor see if the condition is getting worse.
-It is important to note that this test is only one method your doctor uses to monitor your condition.
+The results help your doctor or nurse determine if you have heart failure, if worsening fatigue or shortness of breath are due to heart failure or another problem or if heart failure has progressed toward end-of-life.
+It is important to note that this test is only one method your doctor or nurse uses to monitor your condition.
 Based on your results, your doctor can choose the best treatment plan for you.

 A normal level of NT-proBNP, based on Cleveland Clinic’s Reference Range is: